Fort Amherstburg

-Fort Amherstburg still continues today in a military tradition and is a historic site (known as Fort Malden) that is frequently visited by tourists from around the world.
+Fort Amherstburg continues today in a military tradition and is a historic site (known as Fort Malden) that is frequently visited by tourists from around the world.
 Every Canada Day, an 1812 6-pounder field cannon is fired before a large display of fireworks is commenced.
 The Fort is garrisoned with summer staff who wear the same pattern of uniform and ladies who wear clothing styles of the early 19th century.
 Visitors can see what fort life was like in the early 19th century through cooking demonstrations and musket firing demonstrations.
 The biggest event at Fort Malden would be on the Canadian Civic Holiday weekend where re-enactors of time periods ranging from Ancient Rome to World War II gather and perform combat demonstrations and have a full encampment.